Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Experimental Results

 \subsection{Experimental Setup}

-\paragraph{Methods.} \Cref{tab:methods} provides an overview of all the methods used in the following experiments.
-A uniform 1000-second time limit is imposed for all methods.
-The experiments evaluate learning-based methods, Rounding Classification (RC) and Learnable Threshold (LT), which are trained to predict integer solutions directly. we also evaluate their enhanced variants with integer feasibility projection, RC-P and LT-P to improve feasibility.
-We compare these methods against a broad set of baselines: Exact solvers (EX), implemented via Gurobi for convex problems and SCIP for nonconvex problems, search optimal solutions when tractable, but often incur high computational cost.
-Heuristic baselines include Rounding after Relaxation (RR), which directly rounds continuous solutions, and root node solution (N1), which extracts the first feasible solution from the solver.
-Note that baselines EX and N1 include a wide range of heuristics embedded in the solver and executed in conjunction with the tree search procedure; we are also implicitly comparing these heuristics, not just to the exact search.
-Altogether, these methods span a wide spectrum of strategies—from exact to learning-based and heuristic—enabling a comprehensive evaluation in terms of solution quality, feasibility, and runtime.
+\paragraph{Implementation and Training.} All learning-based models are trained on 8{,}000 instances, validated on 1{,}000, and tested on 100 unseen samples.
+Training is performed using PyTorch and NeuroMANCER~\citep{Neuromancer2023} on a GPU workstation.
+Solver-based baselines use \gurobi{} for convex problems and \scip{}+\ipopt{} for nonconvex ones under identical CPU settings.
+Each learning-based method employs a feedforward architecture consisting of a solution-mapping module followed by an integer correction module.
+Hidden widths and architectural choices scale with the problem dimension, and differ across datasets.
+Full hyperparameters, network specifications, solver configuration, software environments, and hardware specifications are provided in Appendix~\ref{app:exp_details}.

-In addition, we conduct two ablation studies to evaluate the effectiveness of the correction layers \(\varphi_{\Theta_2}\).
-The first baseline, Rounding after Learning (RL), removes the correction module entirely and applies naive rounding after training.
-The second, Rounding with STE (RS), uses a fixed rounding operator during training.
-These variants isolate the effect of removing learnable rounding behavior from our framework.
-Results in \Cref{subsec:abla} show that both RL and RS significantly underperform our full model in terms of feasibility and objective value, highlighting the importance of end-to-end, data-driven correction.
+\paragraph{Methods.} \Cref{tab:methods} summarizes all methods evaluated in our experiments.
+A uniform time limit of 1000 seconds is applied to every solver and method.
+We assess two learning-based approaches, RC and LT, which directly predict integer solutions through differentiable correction layers.
+Their enhanced counterparts, RC-P and LT-P, further incorporate the integer feasibility projection to improve constraint satisfaction.
+We include a range of baselines: (i) \textit{Exact solvers (EX):} Implemented with \gurobi{} for convex problems and \scip{} for nonconvex problems.
+These methods guarantee optimality when tractable but incur high computational cost. (ii) Heuristic baselines: \textit{Rounding after Relaxation (RR)} directly rounds the continuous relaxation, while \textit{Root Node Solution (N1)} extracts the first feasible solution from solver.
+Both EX and N1 implicitly rely on solver-integrated heuristics (e.g., presolve, primal heuristics, cut management), so our comparison implicitly reflects the effectiveness of these built-in heuristics versus our learning-based alternatives.
+Overall, these methods span a broad spectrum from exact solvers to data-driven and heuristic strategies, enabling a comprehensive evaluation across feasibility, solution quality, and runtime.
+Our implementation is publicly available at \href{https://github.com/pnnl/L2O-pMINLP}{\texttt{github.com/pnnl/L2O-pMINLP}}.